 PescaDOLUS successfully held its first dedicated fisheries crime research workshop (FishSEARCH) in Vienna on Wednesday 27th September 2017 at the Vienna International Centre.
 The workshop was generously funded by the Nordic Council of Ministers with the support of the Norwegian Ministry of Trade, Industry and Fisheries, the UNODC and the North Atlantic Fisheries Intelligence Group (NA-FIG).
 For more information on the workshop, see the News page on this website.

-This edited volume, compiled over the last 2 years, explores the concept of fisheries crime and analyses the challenges and opportunities inherent in the shift from approaching illegal fishing as a fisheries management problem to acknowledging it as a transnational organised crime problem.
-Through contributions from experts in various fields and jurisdictions, this work explores how transnational organised fisheries crime is understood as a legal and criminological phenomenon from the point of view of transnational crime and criminal law, and what new avenues this redefinition may open in the form of information exchange, criminal investigation, prosecution and restitution.
-The work aims to stimulate a rigorous academic conversation on the topic and to contribute towards practical solutions to address the problem of fisheries crime worldwide.
-Our hope is that this reference work will pave the way for a new field for multidisciplinary research and further study.
+A collection of contributions authored by PescaDOLUS network members will be published as a Special Edition of the international peer-reviewed Marine Policy journal in the 4th Quarter of 2018, guest edited by Jan Glazewski, Patrick Vrancken and Emma Witbooi.
+Combined, the collection of essays explores the concept of fisheries crime and analyses the challenges and opportunities inherent in the shift from approaching illegal fishing as a fisheries management problem to acknowledging it as a transnational organised crime problem.
+Through contributions from experts in various fields and jurisdictions, this Special Edition explores how transnational organised fisheries crime is understood as a legal and criminological phenomenon from the point of view of transnational crime and criminal law, and what new avenues this redefinition may open in the form of information exchange, criminal investigation, prosecution and restitution.
+The collection aims to stimulate a rigorous academic conversation on the topic and to contribute towards practical solutions to address the problem of fisheries crime worldwide.
+Further, it hopes to stimulate further research and study in this new multidisciplinary field.

 For the third year in a row PescaDOLUS co-organised the international Fisheries Crime Symposium.
 This year the Symposium was held at UNODC’s offices at the Vienna International Centre, Vienna, Austria and was co-hosted in conjunction with the Norwegian Ministry of Trade, Industry and Fisheries, UNODC, the Nordic Council of Ministers and North Atlantic Fisheries Intelligence Group (NA-FIG), and INTERPOL.
 For a brief summary of highlights of the Symposium, see the News page on this website.